Mathematics and Statistics (MATH)

 MATH 405.
 Selected Topics in Mathematics.
 1-3 Credits.

-May be repeated to maximum of six credits.
+An introduction to selected areas of mathematics, such as algebra, analysis, combinatorics, graph theory, or topology.
 Prerequisite: Permission of the Mathematics Department.
 Repeatable to 6.00 credits.
 On demand.

 MATH 408.
 Combinatorics.
 3 Credits.